FuelLabs/fuel-core/deployment/README.md

 In order to support SSL certificate creation for your custom ingress DNS, you must select an 'letsencrypt_email' env which is an email address you have access to renew your letsencrypt certificate when needed.
 [Certificate manager][cert-manager] is used to issue the custom certificate via letsnencrypt

-For the creation of the fuel ingress, the [NGINX Ingress Controller][ingress-controller] is deployed via [fuel-core-ingress-deploy][fuel-core-ingress-deploy] script:
+For fuel ingress is deployed via [fuel-core-ingress-deploy][fuel-core-ingress-deploy] script:

 ```bash
   ./fuel-core-ingress-deploy.sh